 Why should you run the Whistler Golf Course 4.8k?

 Convenient and easy to find.
 You can run right from the Village.
 Well laid out, wide, paved, two lane Valley Trail.
 Your dog is welcome.
 Suitable for jogging strollers as it is wide, smooth pavement.
 Good for running all year-round (snow plowed in the winter).
 Beautiful views all around the trail.
 Good running distance for doing 5k or multiples of 5k.
 So m

 The Lost Lake trails are an amazing web of running routes located on the edge of Whistler Village.
-Just like the Whistler Golf Course 4.8k running route, you can run the Lost Lake trails right from your hotel in the Village.
+Just like the running route, you can run the Lost Lake trails right from your hotel in the Village.
 The main lost lake trail is a very wide, gravel trail that runs around Lost Lake, a small but very picturesque lake.
+4.8k

 In the summer it is home to Whistler's busiest beach.
 This huge sandy beach lays at the end of Lost Lake.
-There are dozens of named trails in the lost lake area and by picking up one of the nice Whistler Village maps that you see everywhere in the Village you can easily plot a more challenging route than the 5k one mentioned here.
+There are dozens of named trails in the lost lake area and by picking up one of the nice Whistler Village maps that you see everywhere in the Village you can easily plot a more challenging route than the 6k one shown here.

 Though the trails seem to run in all directions, overall they are hemmed in on all sides, and it would be difficult to get yourself lost.
 Much of the year Lost Lake is a great place to spot bears.
 Though there are frequent sightings, bears are generally timid and run for the trees when they hear you coming.
 It is very important to keep your distance and avoid surprising or antagonizing them.
 There has never been an unprovoked bear attack in Whistler so you don't have to be worried running in bear country.
 Dogs are welcome on the Lost Lake trails.